marmelab/ng-admin/README.md

 * `targetFields(Array(Field))`
 Define an array of fields that will be displayed in the list of the form.

-        myEditView.addField(new ReferencedList('comments') // Define a N-1 relationship with the comment entity
+        myEditionView.addField(new ReferencedList('comments') // Define a N-1 relationship with the comment entity
             .label('Comments')
             .targetEntity(comment) // Target the comment Entity
             .targetReferenceField('post_id') // Each comment with post_id = post.id (the identifier) will be displayed